Medicare Frequently Asked Questions

 MVP offers a variety of Medicare Advantage plans.
 Most plans provide doctor, hospital, and prescription drug coverage all in one plan for one monthly cost.
 They also provide worldwide emergency and urgent care coverage, plus coverage for medical services from Medicare providers anywhere in the U.S. who do not contract with MVP for non-emergency care.

 MVP also offers a Medical Savings Account (MSA) plan.
 An MSA is a high-deductible Medicare Advantage plan that is like Health Savings Accounts (HSAs) available outside of Medicare.

 Where can I learn more about different MVP Medicare Advantage plans and their costs?

 If you are shopping for Medicare plan coverage, you can compare MVP Medicare plans online.
-If you prefer to speak with someone, call an MVP Medicare Advisor at 1-800-324-3899, Monday—Friday from 8 am to 6 pm Eastern Time.
-From October 1—March 31, representatives are also available on Saturdays from 8 am to 12 pm.
+If you prefer to speak with someone, call an MVP Medicare Advisor at 1-800-324-3899, Monday—Friday from 8 am to 8 pm Eastern Time.
+From October 1—March 31, representatives are available seven days a week from 8 am to 8 pm.
 (TTY: 1-800-662-1220)

 How do I know which Medicare plan is best for me?